iHaz32/Svelte-To-Do-List/README.md

 To get a local copy of this project up and running, follow these steps:

-1. Clone this repository: `git clone https://github.com/your-username/todo-list.git`
+1. Clone this repository: `git clone https://github.com/iHaz32/Svelte-To-Do-List`
-2. Navigate to the project directory: `cd todo-list`
+2. Navigate to the project directory using cd.
 3. Install the dependencies: `npm install`
-4. Start the development server: `npm run dev`
+4. Start the development server: `npm run dev -- --open`
-5. Open your browser and visit `http://localhost:5000` to see the application in action.

 ## Disclaimer

-Not finished
+Website is not finished!